ZabinX/DuskComet/README.md

 2. Under "OAuth clients", click **"Generate new client..."**.
 3.  **Edit Scopes:** This is the most critical security step.
 Click **"Customize scopes..."**.
     -   Turn **OFF** all scopes.
-    -   Find the **"Keys"** scope and enable it.
+    -   Find the **"Auth Keys"** scope and enable it.
     -   Click the pencil icon to edit the "Keys" scope permission.
     -   Ensure only **"Write"** is checked.
 Uncheck "Read".
 This enforces the **Principle of Least Privilege**—the client can only create keys, which is its sole job.
+For me only option is both read/write but you also need to add the "game-client" tag here which means come back and add it after step 3.
 4. Click **"Generate client..."**.
 5. You will be shown a **Client ID** and a **Client Secret**.
 Copy both of these immediately and save them somewhere secure (like a password manager).
 You will need them for the Vercel setup. **You will not be able to see the Client Secret again.**